 1517 Connecticut Ave., NW

-Michelin-starred Gravitas chef Matt Baker has branched out in Ivy City with an all-day cafe and gourmet market.
-Swing by for sweet and savory pastries, fresh-pressed juices, coffee drinks, and dishes that run the gamut from just-worked-out (acai bowls, avocado toast) to decadent short rib “breakfast bowls” with grits and eggs.
+Michelin-starred Gravitas chef Matt Baker’s all-day cafes and gourmet markets run morning to early evening.
+Swing by for sweet and savory pastries, fresh-pressed juices, coffee drinks, and dishes that run the gamut from just-worked-out (acai bowls, avocado toast) to decadent—think short rib bowls and burrito-size breakfast tacos.

 Logan Circle, West End, Dupont Circle, and Navy Yard locations